Skip to main content

 Data Storage Policy

-Quest has three different storage locations that are meant to be used for different purposes.
+Quest has three storage locations that are meant to be used for different purposes.
 This document describes the policies that are in effect to provide the best experience for all Quest users and to optimize storage utilization for active research.
 For information about the tools and best practices to manage these Quest storage locations, please refer to File Systems and Storage on Quest.

 Home Directories